Systime Computers: Charges of violating export control restrictions

 in April 1985, Control Data Corporation acquired the balance of Systime that it did not already own.

 The purchase was also seen as a defensive measure against the still-ongoing U.S. Commerce Department investigation.

 Then in February 1986, DEC bought 50 per cent of the Systime subsidiary from Control Data (which itself was experiencing financial struggles), taking over the Customer Services Division and all the services contracts for DEC hardware.
 That division had 250 employees and sales and field service contracts representing some 2,500 user accounts.
 As part of the deal, DEC dropped its £5 million copyright infringement lawsuit against Systime regarding the printed-circuit memory boards.

 The DEC deal took away Systime's most lucrative business.
 MP Meadowcroft protested the action, accusing DEC of having "improperly colonized" Systime.
 In addition, during 1986 the Systel transaction processing monitor product was split off into the new firm Performance Software Ltd, via a management buyout.
 As author Kevin Cahill wrote, Systime had become "dismembered".

 By 21 April 1986, Systime's tale was the lead story on the front page of The Guardian newspaper.

 The directors of Systime filed an action with the European Commission saying that the US actions were a breach of European Union laws protecting free trade among member nations, but the damage was done.

 The British government did eventually file a protest against the United States based on the allegation that the latter had used the Central Intelligence Agency to illicitly gain information about British companies.
 However the British government did not intercede in any way that forestalled the damage done to Systime, and Meadowcroft's efforts had come to naught.

 The US–UK trade issues were by no means limited to Systime; smaller firms that could not afford the bureaucratic approval process of an export license were affected, as were much larger enterprises such as IBM and Toshiba.
 An investigation in 1985 conducted by Datamation magazine showed that there was an extensive grey market for computers, especially DEC equipment such as the VAX-11, and that Systime was but one of several sources for such products.
 Despite COCOM-based efforts to curtail such trade with the Eastern Bloc, it only grew more vigorous.
-The whole matter generated considerable debate during the second Thatcher ministry and a February 1987 editorial from The Guardian, one that mentioned Systime, emphasized the broader importance of the issue and criticised the prime minister for failing to fully take a stand against the Americans on behalf of British technology interests.
+The whole matter generated considerable debate during the second Thatcher ministry and a February 1987 editorial from The Guardian, one that mentioned Systime, emphasised the broader importance of the issue and criticised the prime minister for failing to fully take a stand against the Americans on behalf of British technology interests.
 A September 1987 account in the New Scientist also mentioned Systime as the worst hit and criticised COCOM as being antiquated.

 The exports control issue was not the only factor that led to the collapse of Systime.
 Primary among the other causes was the company engaging in an overly aggressive expansion without having sufficient funding in place for it.
 Nevertheless, the role of the exports issue was critical.